gesellkammer/csoundengine/docs/Introduction.rst

     # of the running instrument, which can be used to further control it
     event = engine.sched("synth", args=[48, 0.2, 3000, 4])

 A csound process is launched by creating a new Engine.
-One difference to csound here is that **csoundengine** will query the system regarding audio backend, audio device, number of channels, samplerate, etc., for any option that is not explicitly given (instead of using some arbitrary default).
-For example, in linux **csoundengine** will first check if jack is running and use that, or fallback to portaudio otherwise (the order can be configured).
-If not given an audio device it will use the default device for the backend and will query the number of channels and use that as the `nchnls` option.
+One difference to *csound* here is that **csoundengine** will query the system regarding audio backend, audio device, number of channels, samplerate, etc., for any option that is not explicitly given (instead of using some arbitrary default).
+For example, in linux **csoundengine** will first check if jack is running and use that as backend, or fallback to using portaudio otherwise (the order can be configured).
+If not given an audio device it will use the default device for the backend and will query the number of channels and use that as the `nchnls` (number of channels) option.

-Another difference to notice is that in **csoundengine** instruments can declare *pargs* as dynamic values (k-variables), which can be modulated after the event has started.
+Another difference to notice is that in **csoundengine** instruments can declare *pfields* as dynamic values (*k-variables*), which can be modulated after the event has started.

 .. code-block:: python